kamille57/mesto/README.md

 * Try to add your name and link in popup add form and you could see your own card in the gallery
 * Mesto site is responsive and adaptive due to flex and grid
 * Classes and OOP are used in JS code
-* JS code is devided into 4 files and binded due to export/import
+* JS code is devided into files and binded due to export/import
 * Creation of the card and validation are made with this context method
+* Site is build with Webpack
 * Functions are refactored for being more clear and universal

 [Please, enjoy!](https://kamille57.github.io/mesto/ "Traveller's Page")